Pitchbook vs Mergr

 Pitchbook, formed in 2007, based in Seattle, and as of 2016, fully part of Chicago-based Morningstar, is the default choice for many business professionals in today's world of alternative asset and public company data.

 Pitchbook's library of products and data covers PE, VC, LP, Fund, Financing, M&A, Service Providers, Debt, Private and Public Equities, and other alternative info.
 Pitchbook offers integrations, apps, and other tools to streamline workflows and enhance productivity for a variety of business needs.
-While it's clear Pitchbook is a valuable and useful resource, its greatest strength, being a comprehensive, one-stop data source for all things financial, may also be its greatest, shall we say, frustration - whether you use or need all that Pitchbook provides, when it comes time to subscribe or renew, you will discover there are no a la carte options with its offerings, you must pay for it all.
+While it's clear Pitchbook is a valuable and useful resource, its greatest strength, being a comprehensive, one-stop data source for all things financial, may also be its greatest, shall we say, frustration - whether you use or need all that Pitchbook provides, when it comes time to subscribe or renew, you will discover there are no a la carte options with its offerings, you must pay for it all (basically 'the bundle').

 As we've slowly built Mergr over the years, we've talked to a variety of business professionals - many who have (or have had) access to Pitchbook, Factset, Bloomberg, Reuters, CapitalIQ amongst other enterprise-grade financial databases.
 These products and services all fill an important role, however, one common theme (or issue) is simply that these services are often overkill.
 Are you looking to market your product or service to PE-backed portfolio companies?
 Looking to recruit employees or executives at recently acquired companies?
 Need to build lists of buyers for a project?
 Pitchbook, amongst other db providers, can handle all these needs with ease - but so can Mergr.